Best Drum Sander – From My Personal Experience!

 How to Sand a 2-inch Thick Assembled Piece

-I am going to use the example of a 2-inch thick assembled 12 inches wide plank to show you how a sander works.
+I am going to use the example of a 2-inch thick assembled 12 inches wide plank to show you how to use a drum sander for your sander DIY plans.

 - Step I – The first step is to just turn on the conveyor belt and adjust it to whatever speed you want.
 Make sure the speed you choose will give you better results.
 You don’t have to be rigid as the speed is automatically adjustable by the intellisense.